RF-Nelson/conways-gol-in-c/README.md

 `./conway.out input.txt 5`

 In the example above, `input.txt` is a file holding the initial state of the grid and `5` is the number of generations we want to simulate.
-The formatting of the input file should match the included example.
+The formatting of the input file should match the included `*.txt` examples.

 The result of the last generation will be saved as `output.txt`.